lives in the shallow weedy edges

 Habitat

-Small, coastal streams, wetlands and even drainage ditches, as long as water is fresh, still or slow-moving and full of insects.
-The fish of the shallow edge, living where bigger fish cannot follow.
+Small coastal streams wetlands and even drainage ditches as long as water is fresh still or slow-moving and full of insects.
+Fish of the shallow edge.

 Range

-Throughout the North and South Islands in lowland wetlands and small, coastal streams.
-Most common in shallow, weedy water with slow or still flow.
+Throughout North and South Islands in lowland wetlands and small coastal streams.
+Most common in shallow weedy water with slow or still flow in lowland areas.

 Endemism